universe-builders/universe-builders.github.io/void-survivors/monetization-plan.md

 Void Survivors is a free-to-play game that relies on in-app purchases to monetize the game.

-Monetization is driven by two strategies:
+Monetization is driven by following strategies:
 1. Class unlocks.
 2. Character customization.
+3. Team rewards with personal recognition.

 The following will be part of the monetization strategy:\
 ✅ No loot boxes or other gambling mechanics.\